 When I first started looking into getting a Chihuahua, the long hair vs short hair chihuahua debate came up almost immediately.
 Friends had opinions.
 Breeders had opinions.
 Even strangers on the internet had very strong opinions.
-So I figured I would share what I have actually learned from living with both coat types over the years, because the reality is quite different from what most people assume.
+So I figured I would share what I have actually learned from living with both coat types over the years, because quite different from what most people assume.

 Short hair Chihuahuas, also called smooth coat, have a sleek and close fitting coat that feels almost velvety when you run your hand over it.
 Long hair Chihuahuas have soft, flowing fur that can be flat or slightly wavy.
 The long hair variety often has feathering on the ears, legs, and tail which gives them a really elegant look that turns heads at the dog park.
+For more detail, see the AKC Chihuahua breed health guide.
+For more detail, see the PetMD dog behavior resources.

 It is also worth mentioning that long hair Chihuahuas do not get their full coat until they are about two years old.
 So if your long hair puppy looks a bit sparse, give it time.
 That gorgeous flowing coat will fill in eventually.